 You can download the Certificate of Occupation Form and email or post it to your local Housing Benefit unit.

 - Certificate of Occupation Form (PDF 77 kB)

 Changes in Circumstances

-If your tenant experiences a change in circumstances which it was reasonable for us to expect you to report and we pay you too much housing benefit then you will have to repay it.
+If your tenant has a change in circumstances, which was reasonable for us to expect you to know, you should report it to us.
+If you do not and we pay you too much Housing Benefit then you will have to repay it.

 Changes might include:

-- if you have a number of properties a tenant moving to another property which you own; or
+- your tenant moving to another property which you own; or

 - your tenant changing room in your property.